stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The `create` method invokes this function with an array of the relevant arguments (which again we have to determine from the documentation):
+The `create` method invokes the JNA function with an array of the relevant arguments (which again is determined from the documentation):

 ```java
 private void create(VkDebugUtilsMessengerCreateInfoEXT info) {